Curriculum and Courses

 Select the curriculum below based on your entering year to the University.
 Check with your faculty advisor or ES3 if you are unsure which requirements you are following.

-Catalog years 2019-20 to present:
+Catalog years 2019-20 to present

-- Curriculum
+- Curriculum (PDF)

-- FlowChart
+- FlowChart (PDF)

 Biomedical Engineering (BME) Concentration

 The Biomedical Engineering (BME) Concentration is offered to students who wish to expand their education on medical applications of bioengineering, including biomedical device development and tissue engineering.
-Students interested in the concentration can either apply as an incoming student or after they are admitted to the university, and are required to submit the BME Concentration Approval Form.
+Students interested in the concentration can either apply as an incoming student or after they are admitted to the university, and are required to submit the BME Concentration Approval Form (PDF).

 The BME concentration consists of a set of eight Biomedical Engineering Foundation Core courses, one Biomedical Engineering Core course, and two electives chosen from an approved list of either Cell & Tissue Engineering or Medical Devices & Manufacturing.
 Students in the BME concentration will also choose a related senior capstone design project.
 In order to graduate with the concentration, students must have a 2.000 bioengineering major GPA and a 2.700 BME GPA.

-Catalog years 2019-20 to present:
+Catalog years 2019-20 to present

-- Curriculum
+- Curriculum (PDF)

-- FlowChart
+- FlowChart (PDF)

-Premedicine Track (or "Premed")
+Pre-medicine Track (or "Premed")

 This undergraduate program in bioengineering is designed so that students can easily fulfill the requirements for medical school admission and at the same time receive an outstanding engineering education.

-Students interested in the pre-medicine track should meet with the pre-health advisor and their faculty advisor early in the program to ensure appropriate courses are completed in a timely manner.
+Students interested in the pre-medicine track (PDF) should meet with the pre-health advisor and their faculty advisor early in the program to ensure appropriate courses are completed in a timely manner.

 Student research opportunities are available at the University of Massachusetts Medical School.